USS Grebe: North Atlantic operations

 Grebe's next duty took her to Newport, Rhode Island, on 2 June; she depth-charged the target submarine G-1 (SS-19½) off Taylor's Point, sinking her 23 June in 16 fathom of water.
 After participating in salvage operations, Grebe returned to Boston, Massachusetts, on 22 July to resume radio compass station calibration and other duties.
 From there she made a round trip to Norfolk, Virginia, Guantanamo Bay, Cuba, and the Panama Canal Zone which occupied her from 1 December 1921 until 18 March 1922, when she returned to Portsmouth.
 There she decommissioned 12 May 1922.

 Grebe was recommissioned on 15 November 1922, Chief Boatswain Albert C. Fraenzel commanding.
 On 16 December she sailed for St. Thomas, capital of the Virgin Islands, where she served as station ship until 1931.
 Grebe made an average of a trip a week between St. Thomas, St. Croix, and San Juan carrying stores and passengers, both military and civilian; she also towed coal barges and dredges to San Juan, Fort de France, Martinique, and other Caribbean ports.
 While at St. Thomas, Grebe was invaluable in assisting disabled ships, mainly those grounded on coral reefs, and in searches for missing ships.
 This work was interrupted by a yearly five-week repair period at Charleston, South Carolina.

 Hurricane rescue work

-Grebe's finest moment came in 1930.
-A hurricane laid waste large parts of the Dominican Republic and killed thousands in September.
-Carrying trained medical men and emergency supplies, Grebe was the first ship to reach devastated Santo Domingo.
+Grebe's finest moment came in 1930 after hurricane San Zenón laid waste large parts of the Dominican Republic and killed thousands on September 3rd.
+Carrying trained medical men and emergency supplies from Puerto Rico, Grebe was the first ship to reach devastated Santo Domingo.
 She remained there for two weeks, helping unload other ships and clear debris.

 17 March 1931 Grebe brought Dr. Paul M. Pearson, Governor-appointee, and his staff from San Juan to St. Thomas; nucleus of the Virgin Island's first civilian government.